 From classic rom coms that will make you feel like you’ve done 100 crunches at the gym to soppy love stories that will have you reaching for a jumbo pack of tissues, we’ve got a flick for every vibe—all you need to do is prepare bulk snacks.

-Here are 11 of the best romantic movies to watch on Netflix.
+Here are all of the best romantic movies to watch on Netflix.

-Ok we straight up wouldn’t be able to sleep at night if this flick wasn’t top of the list.
+Ok we straight up wouldn’t be able to sleep at night if this flick wasn’t on this list.
 If you’re one of the few people in the world that hasn’t cried a river over this epic flim, let us enlighten you.
 Adapted from Nicholas Spark’s book of the same name, The Notebook tells the story of poor, young lumbermill worker Noah and heiress Allie, who fall in love during one summer in small town America in the 1940s.